 Long regeneration times of more than 48 hours are necessary, especially when the nervous system has been strained enormously due to immense volume or training beyond muscle failure.

-In high-frequency training, however, muscle failure is omitted but still 5-7 sessions per week.
-Accordingly, the regeneration times here are way shorter than 48 hours.
+In high-frequency training, however, muscle failure is omitted while still having 5-7 sessions per week.
+As a result, the regeneration times here are way shorter than 48 hours.

-In contrast, the HST method assumes that muscle building takes place after a workout for only 48 hours, no matter how high volume or intensity that produces the growth stimulus was previously.
+In contrast, the HST method assumes that muscle building takes place after a workout for only 48 hours, no matter how high volume or intensity was previously.

-HST training is based on this 48-hour rule.
+HST training is based on the just mentioned 48-hour rule.

-Training to failure or extreme volume is omitted so as not to unnecessarily burden the nervous system.
+Training to failure or extreme volume is omitted so as not to unnecessarily burden the nervous system (CNS).

 Finally, the regeneration time is not required for muscle growth but for the recovery of our nervous system.

-With regeneration times that are less than 48 hours, training stimuli are set too often.
-Meaning, before the muscle has recovered from the last training session and this threatens to overtrain.
+With regeneration times that are less than 48 hours, heavy workload becomes too frequent.
+Meaning, before the muscle has recovered from the last training session and this can lead to overtraining.